 The webpage address that appears with your ad, typically shown in green text.

-- Your display URL will appear in your ad with the "www." prefix and in lowercase (even if you enter it with capitalised letters).
-If your website address begins with a sub-domain, your Display URL will appear with the sub-domain, like "support.google.com."
+- Your display URL may appear in your ad with a "www." prefix in lowercase letters (even if you enter it with capitalized letters).
+If your URL begins with a subdomain, your display URL may include it (for example, the support in support.google.com).